canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Remediation:

-Edit the etcd pod specification file /etc/default/etcd on the master node and either remove the --auto-tls parameter or set it to false.
+Edit the etcd daemon configuration file /etc/default/etcd on the master node and either remove the ETCD_AUTO_TLS variable or set it to false.
-  --auto-tls=false
+  ETCD_AUTO_TLS=false

 #### Control 2.4

-Description: Ensure that the --peer-cert-file and --peer-key-file arguments are set as appropriate (Automated)
+Description: Ensure that the ETCD_PEER_CERT_FILE and ETCD_PEER_KEY_FILE variables are set as appropriate (Automated)

 Audit:

 ```
-/bin/ps -ef | /bin/grep etcd | /bin/grep -v grep
+cat /proc/$(pidof /usr/bin/etcd)/environ
 ```

 Expected output: